risk-first/website/estimating/Interference-Checklist.md

 # Interference Checklist

 Here is an example "Interference Checklist", which you can use to estimate the risk on your stories / tasks.
+For an explanation of how this works, check out the previous article [On Story Points](On-Story-Points.md).

-It's meant to be used as a starting point - feel free to adapt this to the specifics of your own projects and environments.
+This is just meant to be used as a starting point - feel free to adapt this to the specifics of your own projects and environments.

 ## Some Simple Instructions